 Mental Health Support: Mental Health Advisor and other Resources

-If you are injured or in immediate danger, ask the porters to call 999.
+If you are seriously injured or in immediate danger, ask the porters to call 999.
 If you need to speak to someone urgently, please follow the advice listed under 'Emergencies' and keep the college welfare team informed.
 In other cases, see 'Other Support' and 'Coping with Stress'.

 Mental Health Advisor, Ms Leanne Freear

 Leanne is the College’s mental health advisor.
-She is a qualified mental health nurse with many years experience and training as a health professional.
+She is a qualified mental health nurse with 20 years experience as a health professional.
 She offers support to the whole college community with all aspects of wellbeing and mental health.
 She can offer assessments, treatment advice and signposting for those struggling with their mental health or other concerns such as ADHD and autism.
-She can also provide practical advice to all students on managing and reducing stress, improving sleep, healthy living and time management, for example.
-She can also offer counselling or other psychological interventions.
+She can also provide practical advice on managing stress, improving sleep, healthy living and time management, for example, as well as counselling or other psychological interventions.
 Her aim is to help you with any difficulties you may be experiencing so that you can continue your studies successfully and have the best possible experience during your time here in Cambridge.

 Leanne works on a full-time basis throughout the year.
 She works Monday to Friday with varying hours, on two days per week (Usually Mondays and Thursdays), she works longer hours to provide evening appointments.
 She is based upstairs at the Cottage Flat next to the Ward library on Little St Mary's Lane.
 Appointments at the moment are either in person (in the Cottage Flat) or via phone call/Zoom.

 To book an appointment you can email, text, call or book online via https://ob.rushcliff.com/holding-page/557777.

 If the online booking system does not show times suitable please do not hesitate to email Leanne as she will try to be flexible where possible.